 what does btw mean in text

 What Does BTW Mean in Text?
-Full Meaning, Examples, Origins, and Modern Usage
+Full Meaning, Real Examples, and How People Actually Use It

-If you spend time texting, scrolling through social media, or chatting online, you have probably seen the term “BTW” appear everywhere.
-It shows up in WhatsApp conversations, Instagram DMs, TikTok comments, workplace chats, and even casual emails.
+If you spend any time texting, scrolling through social media, or chatting online, you have probably seen the abbreviation “BTW” appear in conversations.
+Some people use it casually in messages, while others drop it into comments, captions, or even work chats.

 BTW Meaning in Text – Quick Definition